 - Practice good posture.
 Practicing standing straight in front of a mirror can help you avoid some of the problems associated with ankylosing spondylitis.

 The course of your condition can change over time, and you might have painful episodes and periods of less pain throughout your life.
 But most people are able to live productive lives despite a diagnosis of ankylosing spondylitis.

 You might want to join an online or in-person support group of people with this condition, to share experiences and support.

-You might first bring your symptoms to the attention of your family doctor.
-He or she may refer you to a doctor who specializes in inflammatory disorders (rheumatologist).
+You might first bring your symptoms to the attention of your family health care provider.
+Your provider may refer you to a specialist in inflammatory disorders called a rheumatologist.

 Here's some information to help you get ready for your appointment.

 What you can do

 Make a list of:

 - Your symptoms, including any that may seem unrelated to the reason you made the appointment, and when they began.